teksah/work-time-report-app/README.md

 Now, it is use as a demonstration app for my for future employers, hoping to get a job as a junior programmer... :-)
 <br>
 <br>
-The project is still being developed.
+The project is still in development.

 ### Installing